hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_conducting_experiments_on_a_massiv_6e1d22ae-ba5e-4476-80f3-dba42c1988cf-0_3.content.md

 Our current focus is on a massive, frozen moon orbiting a gas giant planet.
 Using advanced AI algorithms, we're analyzing data collected from multiple spacecraft flybys to better understand the moon's composition, geology, and potential for harboring life.

 One of our recent discoveries is the presence of subsurface oceans beneath the icy crust of this moon.
-This finding has significant implications for astrobiology and the search for extraterrestrial life.
+This finding has significant implications for astrobiology and the search for Ex<wbr>tra<wbr>terre<wbr>strial life.

 ## User Stories